clawpack/doc/doc/trouble.rst

 ------------------------------

 The Python plotting routines require `NumPy` and `matplotlib`.
-See :ref:`python` for information on installing this.
+See :ref:`python` for information on installing these.

-If there are errors in the `setplot` function (usually defined in `setplot.py`) then the these may show up when you try to "make .output" since this function must be executed.
+If there are errors in the `setplot` function (usually defined in `setplot.py`) then the these may show up when you try to "make .plots" since this function must be executed.
+See :ref:`setplot`.

-Starting in 4.5.1, you can also do
+You can also do

     $ make plots

 (with no dot before ``plots``) to plot the output without checking dependencies.
+This will never run the code, it will only attempt to plot the output files found in `_output` directory (or wherever the `OUTDIR` variable in the `Makefile` points).

 See :ref:`makefiles` for more details and warnings.